BasicComputation/x64-lecture/B04 - Instructions, labels, addressing and data.md

 	add eax, [r8 + 4]		; eax = eax + 32 bit read
-	add [r8 + 8], eax		; 1. read from memory location add the value with eax, then store it back add [someData], 10		; someData is of size word, so add the 16 bit value 10 with add byte ptr [rax], 20	; rax dont show the size of destination, so you have to specify it add word ptr [rax], 30
+	add [r8 + 8], eax		; 1. read from memory location add the value with eax, then store it back add [someData], 10		; someData is of size word, so add the 16 bit value 10 with add byte ptr [rax], 20	; rax dont know the size of destination, so you have to specify it add word ptr [rax], 30
 	add dword ptr [rax], 40
 	add qword ptr [rax], 50

 	; SUB
-	sub bl, [r15 + r12]		; bl = bl + 8 bit read
+	sub bl, [r15 + r12]		; bl = bl - 8 bit read
-	sub [rdi + rcx*8], rax	; 1. read from memory location sub the value with eax, then store it back sub dword ptr [eax], 100
+	sub [rdi + rcx*8], rax	; read from memory location subtract the value with eax, then store it back sub dword ptr [eax], 100

 	; CMP
-	cmp eax, 10
-	cmp rdi, rsi
 	cmp [someData], 1
 	cmp qword ptr [rax], 0
 	cmp al, [rdi]